Arsenal - Science Center

 In phase 1 of this project, the special laboratories of the Faculty of Mechanical Engineering and Industrial Management and the next generation of the Vienna Scientific Cluster (VSC) super computing centre were housed at the Arsenal.
 More than 20,000 m2 were used and more than 40 million euros were spent.

-As a result, the Science Center will also accommodate those laboratories that are expected to be vacated for the "Eurogate" project on the Aspanggründen, Area B, and also offer space for further large and special laboratories of all faculties of the TU Vienna.
+As a result, the Science Center will also accommodate those laboratories that are expected to be vacated for the "Eurogate" project on the Aspanggründen, Area B, and also offer space for further large and special laboratories of all faculties of the TU Wien.
 The space is to provide space for cooperation projects, spin-offs and development.
 With the foundation of the new subsidiary Austrian Real Estate (ARE), the Bundes-immobiliengesellschaft has transferred the properties to these companies in the land register.

 The Arsenal is one of the city's most important development areas.
 In order to fill the area with life, the appropriate framework conditions must be created in advance.
 Land must be divided, building regulations defined, roads ceded and electricity, water and sewage connections made.